 With so much to think about, from varied lighting to who’s moving where and what settings to use, shooting a gig is a real challenge, but it can also be a lot of fun.

-STEP BY STEP: School of rock
+Step-by-step guide: School of rock

 Check out the venue before the show starts to find some good angles, then plan a route around the stage to move between them.